The Broadway hit has confirmed its highly anticipated West End debut in 2021.

 On its Broadway opening, Waitress was nominated for four Outer Critics’ Circle Awards, including Outstanding New Broadway Musical; two Drama League Award Nominations, including Outstanding Production of a Broadway or Off-Broadway Musical; six Drama Desk Nominations, including Outstanding Musical; and four Tony Award Nominations, including Best Musical.

-Producers have now revealed that Blake Harrison will join the cast of the show, taking over the role of Ogie from The Inbetweeners star Blake Harrison, who ends his run on Sunday 7 September 2019.
+Producers have now revealed that Joe Sugg will join the cast of the show, taking over the role of Ogie from The Inbetweeners star Blake Harrison, who ends his run on Sunday 7 September 2019.
 The role was originated in the West End by 30 Rock‘s Jack McBrayer.

 We caught up with Joe during his first week to find out more.
 Watch the interview below:

 The Strictly Come Dancing finalist, filmmaker, author and vlogger is currently making his stage debut at the Adelphi Theatre.

 Here’s what you need to know about the show:

 What Is Waitress about?

 Based on the 2007 film of the same name, Waitress tells the story of Jenna, a waitress and expert pie-maker, who dreams of a way out of her small town and rocky marriage.
 Pouring her heart into her pies, she crafts desserts that mirror her topsy-turvy life.